GTC – General Terms and Conditions

 § 9 Place of Jurisdiction – Place of Performance

-Provided that the customer is businessman, legal entity under public law or special fund under public law, our place of business in Forchheim, Germany is the exclusive place of jurisdiction.
-However, we are entitled to sue our customer at the court of his/her place of residence.
+Provided that the contracting party is businessman, legal entity under public law or special fund under public law, our place of business in Forchheim, Germany is the exclusive place of jurisdiction.
+However, we are entitled to sue our contracting party at the court of his/her place of residence.

 The law of the Federal Republic of Germany applies.
 The validity of the UN Convention on Contracts for the International Sale of Goods (CISG) is excluded.